nicolasdasriaux/practical-immutability/README.md

 }
 ```

-* From the outside, calculated attribute looks exactly the same as other attributes
+* From the outside, calculated attribute looks exactly the same as other attributes :thumbsup:
-* Uniform access principle
+* **Uniform access principle**

 ---